 All students graduating from Aberdeen School District No. 58 will meet all state and district graduation requirements.
-High schools in this district will offer a wide variety of courses to satisfy state and local graduation requirements, including instructional offerings in physical education and Career Technical Education (CTE).
+High schools will offer a wide variety of courses to satisfy state and local graduation requirements, including instructional offerings in physical education and Career Technical Education (CTE).
 Additionally, each student’s parent-approved career pathway plan will be reviewed and updated annually with the student (see Policy No. 608, Middle/Junior High School Required Instruction).

 STATE STANDARDS FOR GRADUATION